calblueprint/constitution/Current_Constitution.md

 1. The times, places, and manner of all meetings shall be prescribed by the Executive Committee.
 2. Notification methods of all meetings shall be determined by the Executive Committee at the beginning of the semester.
 3. The general membership shall meet every other week.
-A quorum is two-thirds of the general membership.
+A quorum is two-thirds<sup>1</sup> of the general membership.
 Decisions requiring input from the general membership shall be made during the general membership meeting.

 ### 2. Executive Committee Meetings

 1. The Executive Committee shall assemble at least once every week.
-A quorum for meetings is three Executive Committee members.
+A quorum for meetings is two-thirds<sup>1</sup> of Executive Committee members.

 ### 3. Special Emergency Meetings

 1. Special emergency meetings shall be called on by the President of Blueprint for Executive Committee meetings.
-2. Special emergency meetings shall, with three-fifths approval of the Executive Committee, be called on by the President of Blueprint for general membership meetings.
+2. Special emergency meetings shall, with two-thirds<sup>1</sup> approval of the Executive Committee, be called on by the President of Blueprint for general membership meetings.

 ## VI.
 CONSTITUTIONAL AMENDMENTS

-1. The Executive Committee, whenever two-thirds of its members shall deem it necessary, shall propose Amendments to this Constitution, or, on the application of two-thirds of the total membership shall call a convention for proposing Amendments, which, in either case, shall be valid to all intents and purposes, as part of this Constitution, when ratified by three-fourths of the total membership.
+1. The Executive Committee, whenever two-thirds<sup>1</sup> of its members shall deem it necessary, shall propose Amendments to this Constitution, or, on the application of two-thirds<sup>1</sup> of the total membership shall call a convention for proposing Amendments, which, in either case, shall be valid to all intents and purposes, as part of this Constitution, when ratified by three-fourths<sup>1</sup> of the total membership.
 2. All amendments, additions or deletions to this document must be filed with the LEAD Center in 432 Eshleman Hall.

 ## VII.
 DISSOLUTION

 1. The Executive Committee, whenever all of its members shall deem it necessary, shall propose the dissolution of this organization and Constitution.
-The dissolution shall be valid to all intents and purposes when ratified by all members of the Executive Committee and three-fourths of the non-executive membership.
+The dissolution shall be valid to all intents and purposes when ratified by all members of the Executive Committee and three-fourths<sup>1</sup> of the non-executive membership.
 2. If the organization is ASUC or GA Sponsored, all unspent ASUC funds shall return to the ASUC; all Graduate Assembly funds shall return to the Graduate Assembly.
 If the organization is defunct for five (5) or more years, any privately obtained funds (including any funds left in miscellaneous accounts) shall be donated to the following nonprofit organization: Watsi.

 In the event that the designated nonprofit organization no longer exists or has ceased to be a nonprofit, then the unspent funds shall be donated to the ASUC.